shrimqy/Sefirah/README.md

 5. **Windows Explorer Storage**:
    - You would need Android 11 or higher
    - **Note:** This feature is still a bit experimental and may not work on all Windows versions especially older versions of Windows 10 and other unofficial debloated Windows 11 versions.
+   - **WARNING**: DO NOT set the remote storage location to a pre-existing folder as it will delete the contents of that folder.

 ## Screenshots